 WILL LONGER CAREERS BE AMONG NEW OPTIONS IN THE FUTURE?

-Earlier this year, with the help of Dr. Charles, Retinal Physician conducted a short survey on the topic of retinal practice in the anti-VEGF era (see several responses in the sidebar, and the remaining responses at www.retinalphysician.com ).
+Earlier this year, with the help of Dr. Charles, Retinal Physician conducted a short survey on the topic of retinal practice in the anti-VEGF era (see several responses in the sidebar, and all responses at the end of this article).
 While the responses may not offer definitive conclusions, they suggest that more changes in the field are on the horizon.

 “I tried in the survey to reach people’s emotions as well as reason and see how they might reply to certain questions if given a chance to do so anonymously,” says Dr. Charles, who developed the survey questions.
 “I love the craft of surgery, and even now in my 70s, I can’t imagine ever wanting to quit.
 But I know that some specialists find surgery stressful.
 The revenue stream from medical retina and the flexibility in schedule that medical retina offers may encourage some specialists to make educational and career decisions that weren’t available a decade ago.”